Haldekhiel/IaC-capstone-project-1/README.md

 - **NAT Gateway**: Enables private resources to access the internet.

 ## Cloud Initialization
 Each server is automatically configured using cloud-init scripts upon deployment.
-The configurations include: